ipspace/netlab/docs/addressing.md

   type: lan
 ```

-The topology results in the following Ansible inventory data for R1 (please note **unnumbered** attribute and lack of IPv4/IPv6 addresses on the first link).
+The topology results in the following Ansible inventory data for R1 (please note **ipv4: true** attribute and lack of IPv4/IPv6 addresses on the first link).

 ```
 ---